CEED/libCEED/examples/fluids/README.md

   - An array of constrained component numbers for wall BCs -

-* - `-bc_slip_x`
+* - `-bc_symmetry_x`
-  - Use slip boundary conditions, for the x component, on this list of faces -
+  - Use symmetry boundary conditions, for the x component, on this list of faces -

-* - `-bc_slip_y`
+* - `-bc_symmetry_y`
-  - Use slip boundary conditions, for the y component, on this list of faces -
+  - Use symmetry boundary conditions, for the y component, on this list of faces -

-* - `-bc_slip_z`
+* - `-bc_symmetry_z`
-  - Use slip boundary conditions, for the z component, on this list of faces -
+  - Use symmetry boundary conditions, for the z component, on this list of faces -

 * - `-bc_inflow`